 - Division of labor: public cloud/off-premises deployment for workloads with distributed user bases; incorporate ‘digital labor’ wherever practical

-- Lifecycle management: public clouds for test/dev in the cloud; private clouds for live production
+- Lifecycle management: public clouds for test/dev in the cloud; private clouds for production

 What about managing and analyzing the industrial things or IIoT?
 IIoT was initially introduced to manufacturing through CNC machines, air compressors and HVAC equipment.
 Now, manufacturers are taking advantage of IIoT benefits in tools and machinery, equipped with sensors and actuators to further improve manufacturing operations.

-Manufacturing companies use private networks for performance monitoring and controlling machinery.
-Versa SD-WAN allows network admins in the manufacturing industry to establish unique policies to govern network traffic to prioritize data packets that ensure high priority frames are allowed to pass across the most efficient network paths.
+Manufacturing companies use private networks for performing monitoring and controlling machinery.
+Versa SD-WAN allows network admins in manufacturing industry to establish unique policies to govern network traffic to prioritize data packets that ensure high priority frames are allowed to pass across the most efficient network paths.

 With the advent of autonomous vehicles, the ability to host multiple WAN (radio) links will become essential for any SD-WAN solution.

 SD-WAN also provides a centrally managed WAN-edge solution with enhanced security by delivering an unprecedented level of visibility into network and application activities at all WAN sites whether it’s corporate data center, or cloud environments.
 SD-WAN encrypts network data to disallow unauthorized access.
 Cloud and SaaS are changing the way manufacturers are deploying their networks, and many understand the important role networks play in our highly competitive global market.
 They understand that legacy networks can’t keep up with the demands of today’s real-time application consumption models.